9431 Alderbury St, Cypress, CA 90630

 • Abnormal facial features (such as a thin upper lid or wide-set eyes)

-FAS can result in recognizable physical traits.
-For example, facial abnormalities such as wide-set eyes, thin upper lips, a flat nose bridge, and smooth philtrum (the groove running from the nostrils to the upper lip) are known as \"fetal alcohol syndrome face.\" In some people with FAS, the eyes have skinfolds in the inner corner of the eyes, called epicanthal folds, combined with wide-spaced eyes, known as \"fetal alcohol eyes.\"
+The condition can result in recognizable physical traits.
+For example, facial abnormalities such as wide-set eyes, thin upper lips, a flat nose bridge, and smooth philtrum (the groove running from the nostrils to the upper lip) are known as “fetal alcohol syndrome face.”
+In some people with FAS, the eyes have skinfolds in the inner corner of the eyes, called epicanthal folds, combined with wide-spaced eyes, known as “fetal alcohol eyes.”

-How is FAS Diagnosed?
+How is Fetal Alcohol Syndrome Diagnosed?

 The earlier FAS is diagnosed, the sooner interventions can begin and the better the outcomes will be.
 A woman must speak honestly with her physician if she knows her child was exposed to alcohol.
-There\'s no medical or laboratory test that can determine if a person has FAS; diagnosis depends on a thorough physical exam by a health professional to see if a person meets specific physical, developmental, and behavioral criteria.
+There’s no medical or laboratory test that can determine if a person has FAS; diagnosis depends on a thorough physical exam by a health professional to see if a person meets specific physical, developmental, and behavioral criteria.

 Fetal Alcohol Syndrome Statistics